MLeClair97/learning-journey/README.md

 - ✅ Added week-01-foundations/customer-service-agent folder
 - ✅ Continued to 50% of While and For Loops in Learning Python 2 at Codecademy

-### Week 1 - Day [1]
+### Week 1 - Day [3]
-- ✅ Set up OpenAI API key successfully
+- ✅ Set up API weather chatbot
-- ✅ Solved first Flowise error (missing Chain component)
-- ✅ Created working simple chatbot
-- ✅ Documented troubleshooting process
-- 📁 Added: `week-01-foundations/api-key-test.md`
+- ✅ Completed first Customer Service Agent bot with data source of txt / PDF file
+- ✅ Completed _____ in Learning Python 2 at Codecademy

 ## Skills Tracking
 ### Visual Tools